completions

 Recipe.model_validate_json(response)

-Recipe(name='Simple Pancakes', ingredients=['1 cup all-purpose flour', '2 tablespoons sugar', '2 teaspoons baking powder', '1/2 teaspoon salt', '1 cup milk', '1 egg', '2 tablespoons melted butter (or vegetable oil)', '1 teaspoon vanilla extract (optional)'], steps=['In a large bowl, whisk together the flour, sugar, baking powder, and salt.', 'In another bowl, combine the milk, egg, melted butter, and vanilla extract, and whisk until smooth.', 'Pour the wet ingredients into the dry ingredients and stir until just combined.
-Do not overmix; a few lumps are okay.', 'Preheat a non-stick pan or griddle over medium heat and lightly grease it with butter or oil.', 'Pour about 1/4 cup of batter for each pancake onto the pan.', 'Cook until bubbles form on the surface of the pancake, about 2-3 minutes, then flip and cook for an additional 1-2 minutes until golden brown.', 'Serve warm with your favorite toppings such as syrup, fruits, or whipped cream.'])
+Recipe(name='Simple Pancakes', ingredients=['1 cup all-purpose flour', '2 tablespoons sugar', '2 teaspoons baking powder', '1/2 teaspoon salt', '1 cup milk', '1 egg', '2 tablespoons melted butter', '1 teaspoon vanilla extract'], steps=['In a large bowl, whisk together the flour, sugar, baking powder, and salt.', 'In a separate bowl, mix the milk, egg, melted butter, and vanilla extract until well combined.', "Pour the wet ingredients into the dry ingredients and stir until just combined.
+Do not overmix; it's okay if there are a few lumps.", 'Heat a non-stick skillet or griddle over medium heat and grease lightly with butter or oil.', 'Pour 1/4 cup of batter onto the skillet for each pancake.
+Cook until bubbles form on the surface, about 2-3 minutes.', 'Flip the pancakes and cook for another 2-3 minutes, until golden brown.', 'Remove from skillet and keep warm while cooking the remaining pancakes.'])

 Can do multi-turn completions using get_msgs=True and passing the messages to the prev argument: